Speculate Deep and Accurate: Lossless and Training-Free Acceleration for Offloaded LLMs via Substitute Speculative Decoding: Substitute Speculative Decoding (SubSpec)

 \paragraph{Addressing Cumulative Probability Divergence.} While exploring substantially deeper draft trees than typically used in prior work (often $\mathcal{D} \le 7$) showed promise for increasing $\tau$, construction for greedy decoding (target temperature $=0$) revealed a subtle issue.
 We observed that paths initiated by less probable tokens could accumulate an erroneously high overall likelihood through high-probability subsequent selections.
 This phenomenon can lead to `false-positive' paths that achieve a higher cumulative probability than the genuinely optimal path (illustrated in Figure~\ref{fig:draft_temp_scaling}).
 Such divergence is problematic in greedy decoding, as it can misguide path selection, potentially causing early termination of the correct sequence and thereby limiting the achievable $\tau$.

 \paragraph{Draft Probability Sharpening.} To counteract this divergence under greedy decoding, we employ draft probability sharpening.
 This technique involves applying a low temperature (= 0.2) to the output distribution of the draft model before calculating cumulative probabilities for tree sampling.
 Such sharpening makes the probability distribution more peaked, reducing the probability mass allocated to tokens with lower initial probabilities.
+Further analysis is shown in Appendix~\ref{appendix:sharpening}.